JavaRockstar/Altcoin-Menu/README.md

 # Altcoin Menu (Under Development)

-Shuffz Altcoin Miner is a Bash Script that was created to make it easier to start mining altcoins in Linux.
-Shuffz Altcoin Miner helps you to mine over 50 different POW Coins/Tokens.
+Altcoin Menu Miner is a Bash Script that was created to make it easier to start mining altcoins in Linux.
+Altcoin Menu Miner helps you to mine over 50 different POW Coins/Tokens.

 # Supported Coins/Tokens